 Brussels sprouts, named because they were cultivated in Belgium in the 16th century, are a must-have fall food not just for their traditional banquet image.
 This cruciferous vegetables’ health benefits are due to its abundant vitamins: one cup offers 243% of vitamin K needed per day, a vitamin difficult to get from most foods – and it fights inflammation!
 One cup also has 129% of your daily vitamin C, which is something that most don’t typically consider to be high in veggies.
-We all know that vitamin C is important to fend off flu by boosting the immune system, but it also prevents the formation of histamine responsible for mucus in seasonal allergies.
+We all know that vitamin C is important to fend off flu by boosting the immune system, but it also helps prevent the formation of histamine responsible for mucus in seasonal allergies.

 Brussels sprouts have more detoxifying, cancer-protecting glucosinolates than any other cruciferous vegetable, even broccoli.
-Almost 100 studies in the research database at the National Library of Medicine in Washington focus on Brussels sprouts’ abilities to reduce cancer.
+Almost 100 studies in the research database at the National Library of Medicine in Washington focus on Brussels sprouts’ abilities to help reduce cancer.
 They do this by detoxifying the body, supporting immunity with antioxidants, and acting as an anti-inflammatory.
 The phytochemicals are better used by the body when Brussels sprouts have been cooked.
 Don’t wait for a family get-together to try this Brussels sprouts recipe: Balsamic Brussels Sprouts and Bacon.

 Harvest season: (6-8 weeks before fall frost) September to February.

 Cauliflower may be the most versatile vegetable to add to meals.
-It is steamed, roasted, sautéed or eaten raw.
+It can be steamed, roasted, sautéed or eaten raw.
 It can replace grains and legumes in recipes: it makes a low-cal-low-carb “rice” when florets are chopped into tiny couscous-sized pieces and roasted, and makes a creamy hummus replacement when steamed, whipped and combined with lemon juice, garlic, and tahini.

 Cauliflower contains almost every vitamin and mineral that you need.
 It is one of the best sources of the nutrient choline that many people are deficient in, and it’s not found in many foods.
 Choline plays a major role in maintaining cells: making DNA and supporting metabolism.
-Like its cruciferous cousin, brussels sprouts, cauliflower contains antioxidants that slow the growth of cancer cells and carotenoids that fight heart disease and allergy or cold symptoms.
+Like its cruciferous cousin, brussels sprouts, cauliflower contains antioxidants that may slow the growth of cancer cells and carotenoids that help fight heart disease and allergy or cold symptoms.
 Try this cauliflower recipe that brings out its flavor: Roasted Cauliflower and Lemon.

 Harvest season: September to December.